 This award celebrates clients who champion effectiveness.
 Open to clients who have entered Effie cases within the last 3 years and can demonstrate a culture and commitment to advertising effectiveness.
 The entry can be jointly submitted by the advertiser and the agency/agencies.

 These special categories cannot be entered and are awarded either by the Executive Judging Panel from the small pool of winning finalists or through the calculation of points.

-Campaigns that begin with an extraordinary degree of difficulty and achieve the seemingly impossible.
+Campaigns begin with an extraordinary degree of difficulty and achieve the seemingly impossible.
 Judges are looking for evidence that the challenge to the agency was an extremely tough one and, where relevant, that success was sustained.
-The campaign objectives will need to be very well qualified with a clear description of why they are so challenging.
+The campaign objectives will need to be very well-qualified with a clear description of why they are so challenging.
 The winner will demonstrate strategic thinking, creative work and results that show how to succeed against all odds.
-Judges will favour entries that campaigns that provide evidence of sustained effects.
+Judges will favour entries that campaign that provide evidence of sustained effects.

 Most Effective Agency of the Year

 This award recognises the most significant contribution made by an advertising agency to the success of their clients in the Effie Awards and reflects the true partnership between agency and client in achieving outstanding effectiveness in marketing communications.
 The award is based on the weighted value of Gold, Silver and Bronze Effie Awards won and number of finalist entries.
 The Grand Effie winner will receive 48 points, 24 points are awarded for Gold, 12 for Silver, 6 for Bronze and 2 for a finalist.
 Points are calculated and the winner is identified.